prasanthavvaru/terraform-standalone/README.md

 Go to C:\test and git clone the repo or download the repo and extract the contents in C:\test directory.

+#create new IAM credentials and replace access keyID and secret key in variables.tf.

 #Now Lets check the init/plan and apply.